Direct Estimation of Pupil Parameters Using Deep Learning for Visible Light Pupillometry: THEORY

 \subsection{Data Augmentation}

 Data Augmentation generates additional data and is important for training neural network models that are robust to noise.
 The goal is to obtain a model that generalizes well on test (unseen) datasets and does not overfit on the training (seen) dataset.
 In our prior work\cite{mandal2021deep}, we applied three types of augmentations to the dataset, which are Color Augmentation (CA), Corneal Reflection Augmentation (CRA), and Flip/Rotate Augmentation (FR).
-Below is a brief description of the augmentations as illustrated in Fig.~\ref{fig:augment}.\\ CA was necessary to create darker iris and skin tones as compared to the distribution in the dataset (UBIRISv2).
+Below is a brief description of the augmentations as illustrated in Fig.~\ref{fig:augment}.\\ $\text{CA}$ was necessary to create darker iris and skin tones as compared to the distribution in the dataset (UBIRISv2).
 CA was applied to the input RGB image (Fig.~\ref{fig:augment}(a)) and no changes were needed for the pupil mask.
-First the image was converted to Lab color space and noise was added as $[L', a', b'] = [L + rand(L_d), a_i + rand(a_d), b_i + rand(b_d)]$ where $ -50 < L_d < 10, -20 < a_d < 20, -20 < b_d < 20 $ and $[L,a_i,b_i] = RGB2Lab([r,g,b])$.
-Then $CA([r, g, b])=[r^{\prime}, g^{\prime}, b^{\prime}]$ is performed using $[r^{\prime}, g^{\prime}, b^{\prime}] = LAB2RGB([L', a', b'])$.
+First the image was converted to Lab color space and noise was added as $[L', a', b'] = [L + rand(L_d), a_i + rand(a_d), b_i + rand(b_d)]$ \redc{where $rand(x)$ refers to a sample drawn uniformly from the continuous range of $x$}, $ -50 < L_d < 10, -20 < a_d < 20, -20 < b_d < 20 $ and $[L,a_i,b_i] = \text{RGB2Lab}([r,g,b])$.
+Then \redc{$\text{CA}([r, g, b]) = \text{Lab2RGB}([L', a', b'])$}.
 This helps in dealing with chromatic sensitivity variations and white balance parameters of the camera.
-An example of CA is shown in Fig.~\ref{fig:augment}(b).\\ CRA was performed to address the corneal reflections in the eye images as VL images show greater corneal (Fresnel) reflections at the air cornea interface when compared to near-IR illumination.
+An example of CA is shown in Fig.~\ref{fig:augment}(b).\\ CRA was performed to address the corneal reflections in the eye images as VL images show greater corneal (Fresnel) reflections at the \redc{air-cornea} interface when compared to near-IR illumination.
 This results in eye images with Purkinje images.
 In VL pupillometry it is expected that the subjects will be looking at intense sources of illumination such as a flashlight or a lamp leading to reflections and saturation.
 We captured five such images (detailed description is given in reference\cite{mandal2021deep}) referred to as scene images $(I_{sc})$ taken from the subject's perspective.
-CRA was thus performed using $CRA(I) = \alpha I + (1 - \alpha) I_{iris} I_{sc}$ where $0.98 < \alpha < 1$. $I_{sc}, I_{iris}$ stand for a scene image and the iris mask respectively.
+CRA \redc{for an input RGB image $I$} was thus performed using $\text{CRA}(I) = \alpha I + (1 - \alpha) I_{iris} I_{sc}$ where $0.98 < \alpha < 1$. $I_{sc}, I_{iris}$ stand for a scene image and the iris mask respectively.
 An example of CRA is shown in Fig.~\ref{fig:augment}(c).
 Finally, FR was used to improve the rotation invariance of the model by flipping and rotating the images and adjusting the pupil masks accordingly.
 This was done using standard image processing techniques, and an example of flip augmentation is shown in Fig.~\ref{fig:augment}(d).